 What matters is that your called.
 If you are called to it, God will equip you for it and work through you despite your own inadequacies.
 Grace will fill in the cracks.
 And I’ll tell you a secret, not only will you disappoint your kids but they will also disappoint you.
 And you will also fumble as you pass the grace back and forth, parent to child and over time God will redeem the broken parts.

-So all that being said, why do I Homeschool?
+So all that said, why do I Homeschool?

-- Passing the faith.
 My kids love Jesus and so do I!
-We start every morning learning more about Jesus, memorizing scripture and learning how we build our character.
+We start every morning learning more about Jesus, laying a spiritual foundation, memorizing scripture and learning how we build our character.
 The greatest success of my life would be having my kids grow old loving Jesus.
 I don’t believe that school is the most important place to be the light of Jesus, it happens everywhere we go!
 And despite homeschool stereotypes we do actually go places, it’s a big world out there.
 We only have so many years to invest the faith in our young ones before they are on their own, I don’t want the fire doused before they even graduate from high school.

-- Confronting our own issues.
-A child feeling unloved?
-We smother them with love.
+A child feeling unloved, we smother them with love.
 Another dealing with laziness, we deal with the laziness.
 Mom dealing with anger, Mom better work on being more patient.
 Siblings constantly bickering?
 We solve that problem ASAP.
 Especially that one!
 We don’t get the option of passing the responsibility of raising these young ones to anyone else so we MUST deal with our issues.
 No homeschool Mama can handle a house full of kids who are running around with no discipline all day and therefore you get the issues under control, well as much as you can anyway!